 Roughly 30 million adults in the United States (11% of the adult population) are diagnosed with sinusitis, according to research done by the Centers for Disease Control and Prevention.

-Some of them may choose to have no treatment and wait for their congestion to subside, while others may contact their physicians to prescribe their medication.
+Some of them may choose to have no treatment and wait for their congestion to subside, while others may contact their physicians to prescribe their best medication for sinus infection.
 Doctors may recommend taking antibiotics, which can help alleviate pain and provide symptomatic relief.

-However, there are many types of antibiotics your doctor may prescribe.
+However, there are many types of antibiotics your doctor may prescribe, that is the best antibiotic for sinus infection in adults.
 We’re here to help you understand the differences between each one!

 Antibiotics are defined as any substance that inhibits the growth and replication of a bacterium or kills it outright, according to an article published by the Microbiology Society.
 It is a type of antimicrobial designed to target bacterial infections on or within the body.